-He is most known for his company the alma mater store, later the e-learning company Grades Don’t Matter and of course his best selling book “How I Braved Anu Aunty and co-founded a million dollar company.”
+He is most known for his company the Alma Mater store, later the e-learning company app Grades Don’t Matter and of course his best selling book “How I Braved Anu Aunty and co-founded a million dollar company.”

-But that’s ok.
-But the fake motivators don’t tell you that.
+But that’s ok, even though the fake motivators don’t tell you that.